 29. In the twelfth month, Duan Liao sent word from Mount Miyun requesting assistance from Zhao.
 However, he soon regretted this choice, and then asked for aid from Yan instead.

 30. Shi Hu sent his General Who Conquers The East, Ma Qiu, with thirty thousand soldiers to meet up with Duan Liao.
 He warned Ma Qiu, "Going to accept a surrender can be much like going to fight a battle.
 You must not take this lightly."
-He assigned Yang Yu, Duan Liao's old minister and now the Minister of the Left of the Masters of Writing, to act as Ma Qiu's Marshal.
+He assigned Yang Yu, Duan Liao's former minister and now Zhao's Minister of the Left of the Masters of Writing, to act as Ma Qiu's Marshal.

 31. Murong Huang led an army himself to aid Duan Liao.
 Duan Liao secretly plotted with him to destroy the Zhao army.
 Murong Huang sent his son Murong Ke with seven thousand elite cavalry to hide in ambush at Mount Miyun.
-They greatly defeated Ma Qiu at Sanzangkou; sixty to seventy percent of his soldiers were killed.
+They greatly defeated Ma Qiu at Sanzangkou; sixty to seventy percent of Ma Qiu's soldiers were killed.

 Ma Qiu escaped on foot.
 Yang Yu was captured by Yan.

-32. One of the Zhao officers, Xianyu Liang of Fanyang, lost his horse.
+32. During the battle, one of the Zhao officers, Xianyu Liang of Fanyang, lost his horse.
 He could not easily get away on the hilly terrain, so he stopped and sat down.
 The Yan soldiers shouted at him and ordered him to get up.
 Xianyu Liang replied, "I am a noble person, and will not suffer to be humiliated by you scoundrels.
 If you whelps want to kill me, get on with it; if you can’t do it, then begone!"
-Because of the aura Xianyu projected, and the heroic sound of his voice, the Yan soldiers feared him, and did not dare kill him, but reported the matter to Murong Huang.
+Because of the aura Xianyu Liang projected, and the heroic sound of his voice, the Yan soldiers feared him, and did not dare kill him, but reported the matter to Murong Huang.

 Murong welcomed him with a horse, and after speaking with him was greatly pleased.
-Xianyu was given the position of Regular Attendant of the Left, and married to the daughter of Cui Bi.Cui Bi was a great-grandson of Cui Yan.
+Xianyu Liang was given the position of Regular Attendant of the Left, and married to the daughter of Cui Bi.Cui Bi was a great-grandson of Cui Yan.
 He had fled to seek refuge under Murong Hui when the various tribal invasions of the Central Plains began.